2019 Bolivian political crisis: Handling of COVID-19 pandemic

 In May 2020, Health Minister Marcelo Navajas was arrested on suspicion of corruption related to a scheme to buy ventilators for the treatment of COVID-19.
 The ventilators were purchased from a Spanish company for around twice their value.
 Intensive care doctors said that the ventilators were not suitable for Bolivian intensive care units.
 In August 2020, a report in the New York Times said the death rate in Bolivia was "nearly five times the official tally" and that testing was very limited.
 It said that Bolivia was one of the worst affected countries and calculated that Bolivia had five times as many deaths in July as in previous years.
 Writing in the New York Times in September 2020, Diego von Vacano, who is an expert in Latin America, said Añez' interim government had mismanaged the COVID-19 crisis.

 Reactions

+Following Morales' resignation, there was a debate within and beyond Bolivia over whether it constituted a coup.

+Many national governments and intergovernmental organizations issued statements urging Bolivia's politicians to show restraint and to hold fresh elections.
+Some national leaders' reactions were divided along ideological lines.
+Several Latin American left-wing politicians, including Nicolás Maduro, Alberto Fernández and Miguel Díaz-Canel condemned Morales' forced resignation, calling it a coup.
+Others, particularly right-wing populists such as Jair Bolsonaro and Donald Trump, celebrated it.

+On 4 December 2019, the Organization of American States (OAS) released its final report on the 20 October election, detailing what they called "deliberate" and "malicious" tactics to rig it in favor of President Morales.
+The left-leaning US think tank Center for Economic and Policy Research rejected the OAS statistical analysis of election data, arguing that a basic coding error resulted in inexplicable changes in trend.
+A later report commissioned by the OAS in 2021 noted that Añez's path to power was also accompanied by "irregularities" and serious human rights abuses by security forces.